anetapiekut/SMI205_shared_repo/Shared-document.md

-Shared document to edit
+Shared document to copy & edit
 ================
-Aneta Piekut and SMI205 students
-2024-05-07
+Your name and date here

 -   [1.
 Reproducible research means…](#1-reproducible-research-means)
 -   [2.
 Benefits of conducting reproducible